mastershiva-india/Cysic-Verifier-node-windows/README.md

 Go to Condition → under network click on Start only if the following network connection is available & in drop down menu choose 'any connection'.
 (it it totally optional)

+UNCHECK 'Stop the task if it runs longer than' in Settings.

 Thats all!

 Save → Enter password → Done ✅